aleen42/PersonalWiki/Programming/JavaScript/Framework/react/multiple_components/multiple_components.md

 #### A Note on Performance

 Whether it's expensive to change data if there are a large number of nodes under an owner?
 No, because JavaScript is fast and `render()` tends to be quite simple.
 The real bottleneck is always the **DOM mutation**, which React will optimize.
+(Batching and Change Detection)